Local wild mapping class groups and cabled braids: Introduction

 In this article, we initiate a series of works with the aim of systematically studying the topology of the spaces of times for isomonodromic deformations of meromorphic connections with irregular singularities of any irregular type (encompassing in particular all the Painlevé equations).

-Our main goal is to extend the classical mapping class group actions on character varieties, which may be seen as arising from isomonodromic deformations of meromorphic connections with at most \textit{regular} singularities (i.e. basically simple poles) on principal $G$-bundles.
-We aim to develop an analogous theory in the setting of isomonodromic deformations of meromorphic connections with \textit{irregular} singularities (i.e. higher-order poles), so as to obtain wild mapping class group actions on wild character varieties~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties,boalch_yamakawa_2015_twisted_wild_character_varieties}.
+This is motivated by the fact that the much-studied actions of mapping class groups on character varieties (also) arise from isomonodromic deformations of meromorphic connections with \textit{regular} singularities (i.e., simple poles): and there is an analogous theory in the setting of meromorphic connections with \textit{irregular} singularities (i.e., higher-order poles), which leads to wild mapping class group actions on wild character varieties~\cite{boalch_2014_geometry_and_braiding_of_stokes_data_fission_and_wild_character_varieties,boalch_yamakawa_2015_twisted_wild_character_varieties}.
 Our main aim is to describe as explicitly as possible, and intrinsically, the wild mapping class groups obtained in this way; and later their actions.

-As a first step in this direction, we will consider in this paper \textit{pure local} wild mapping class groups---defined in \S~\ref{sec:local_WMCG}---for \emph{untwisted} irregular types.
-They turn out to yield generalisations of pure $\mf g$-braid groups, and in many cases are controlled by the data of a \emph{fission tree} which encodes the irregular type of the connection.
+As a first step, here we consider \textit{pure local} wild mapping class groups---defined in \S~\ref{sec:local_WMCG}---for \emph{untwisted} irregular types.
+They turn out to yield generalisations of pure $\mf g$-braid groups, and in many cases are controlled by the data of a \emph{fission tree} which encodes (the admissible deformations of) the irregular type.

 In this introduction, we will first explain the context and motivation of our work; we will then describe the structure of this paper and state our main results.
 Finally, we will illustrate some of these results in a concrete example.